BenedictCodesHere/aws-bootcamp-cruddur-2023/journal/week6.md

     -it backend-flask-prod
     '''

 Here environment variables are populated from the backend-flask.env file that we generated on Gitpod startup via the Embedded Ruby ERB template.
-It specifies the network 'cruddur-net' on which the container should run, and publishes the port 4567, making it interactive and adding terminal functionality with '-it' flag, and specifying the image to run, 'backend-flask-prod'
+It specifies the network 'cruddur-net' on which the container should run, and publishes the port 4567, making it interactive and adding terminal functionality with '-it' flag, and specifying the image to run, 'backend-flask-prod'.

+The Dockerfile.prod pulls from AWS ECR image, the python slim-buster in your repo.
+So you need to be authenticated in order to be able to pull that image to build from.